The impact of detention on the health of asylum seekers

 To discourage asylum seekers, many Western countries confine asylum seekers in detention facilities as an administrative procedure.
 This review aims to determine if detention influences the mental and physical health of asylum seekers.
 Three studies were included in the analysis, for a total of 359 participants across the three studies.
 Two studies provided data for participants currently experiencing detention, while the other study provided data following the months after participants were released.
 The review found that PTSD, depression, and anxiety could be adversely attributed to detention of asylum-seekers.
 This negative effect on mental health was found both during detention and immediately following release.
 However, as the review only included three studies, additional research is required to substantiate any conclusions and inform any policy decision making.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Prisoners, Protection
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Prisoners/Detainees, Protection